 Au Pairs in Germany will not only improve their language skills but also discover a multicultural society and interesting traditions through their Host Family.
 During this time, they will also have some responsibilities, mostly related to the host kids.

 Au Pairs in Germany work 30 hours per week (including babysitting) with a maximum of 6 hours daily.
-According to the Bundesagentur für Arbeit (German Employment Agency), Au Pairs should have at least 4 evenings and one complete day free.
+According to the Bundesagentur für Arbeit (German Employment Agency), Au Pairs should have at least 4 evenings and 1,5 complete days free.

 Please consider that Au Pairs from Non-European Union (EU) member states are not allowed to have other jobs during their stay in Germany.

-In Germany, Au Pairs will have at least one free day per week and 4 free evenings.
+In Germany, Au Pairs will have at least at least 1,5 free days per week and 4 free evenings.
 At least one Sunday per month must also be free.
 German regulations establish that Au Pairs in a one year stay will have four weeks of holidays.
 If the stay is shorter, they will have two days in a working month.

 Au Pairs in Germany have the chance to attend a language course to improve their German skills.
-Host Families pay 50 euros for the course fees.
-Sometimes 50 euros are enough to cover the costs but in other cases the Au Pair must pay the rest of the fee.
+Host Families pay 70 euros for the course fees.
+Sometimes 70 euros are enough to cover the costs but in other cases the Au Pair must pay the rest of the fee.
 Travel costs to and from the language school are paid by the host families.

 The Au Pair should register at the foreign office (Ausländerbehörde) as soon as possible once in Germany